aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 ## Entry Point Detail

 Inspect `init`, `run`, button `clicked`, datasource `executeQuery`, field `modified`, and any other entry hooks.
 For each method:
-- Cite context, trigger, snippet, and explanation based on the raw file.
+- Follow the numbering style from the exemplar (e.g., `1.1`, `1.2` inside section 1).
+Cite context, trigger, snippet, and explanation based on the raw file.
 - Quote exact lines from `source`; manually describe the important calls, assignments, conditions, and returns.
 - Do not group methods or claim “similar logic”.
 Every hook stands alone.